mkorelov/MySimpleCalculator/README.md

 - highlight which operation is selected until ac button pressed or another number and operation (equals) is pressed after

+- technically can resize font if exceed num of chars allowed, but in later iteration

 ## Features: